 At Great Chart, we take pride in all we do and children are expected to present all of their work to the best of their ability.
-All staff follow our presentation policy and children are expected to work neatly, with cursive script from Year 2.
+All staff follow our presentation policy and children are expected to work neatly, with cursive script used from Year 2.

 Throughout the school books are presented slightly differently in KS1 and KS2.
 Learning objectives are clear and the date will be written for each piece of work.
-Children begin learning to print in Foundation, be introduced to cursive in Year 2 and this will be continuously modelled as they move through the school.
+Children begin to print in Foundation and this will continue into Year 1.
+The cursive script will begin in Year 2 and continue to be modelled as they move through the school.
 In Year 4, pen licences will be awarded to those children we believe to meet our handwriting expectations.
 Black pens will then be used for recording work into Year 5 and 6.

 Sometimes excellent work is displayed in the classroom and rewards may be given for this.
 We have clear marking guidelines which are followed by all adults across all year groups.
 Marking symbols are used slightly differently in KS1 and KS2 but should be consistent across each phase.
 Learning objectives will be highlighted on each piece of work using green. yellow and pink.
 Any corrections made by the children will be done using a green pen.Marking should be purposeful and inform the next steps for learning.
 Any misconceptions should be addressed and shared with the children.
+We are continuing to develop our use of "live marking" as this is something that staff have found to be effective in ensuring children's learning and progress is maximised.